Valeriamufuni/iris_practice/README.md

 First training project

-Dataset: Iris flower.
+Dataset info: Iris flower.
 The dataset contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 One class is linearly separable from the other 2; the latter are not linearly separable from each other.

 Tasks todo: 1) find min, max and mean of each column (sepal lenght, sepal width, petal length, petal width) except of column "name".